-The mortgage-backed fixed rate Notes are due to redeem in 2073.
-On 28 February 2011, the interest rate applicable to the Notes was changed as part of the restructure and the Notes now bear a zero rate of interest until 2073.
-At the end of the year the Notes, as rated by S&P, had a rating of A (2017: rating of A).
+The mortgage-backed fixed rate Notes are due to redeem in 2072.
+The interest rate payable on the Notes up to and including the interest period ending in the quarter to 31 August 2027 is 4.20% per annum.
+Thereafter, the interest rate payable on the Notes will be 5.20% per annum until 2072 when the Notes are due to redeem.
+At the end of the year the Notes, as rated by S&P, had a rating of A-1 (2017: rating of A-1).

-The Notes carry rights to receive certain amounts calculated by reference to the value of shared appreciation proceeds received from redeemed mortgages.
+The Notes carry, in addition to interest, rights to receive certain amounts calculated by reference to the value of shared appreciation proceeds received from redeemed mortgages.
 The Notes are subject to mandatory part redemption from time to time based on the level of redeemed mortgages and can be redeemed in full, in certain circumstances, at the option of the Company.
 The Notes are secured on the mortgage portfolio, the bank accounts and certain other assets of the Company.

-The Company is contractually obliged to pay to the Note holders or the swap provider any amounts received from mortgage customers for the shared appreciation.
-Corresponding shared appreciation and a derivative liability have therefore been recognised in the balance sheet.
+The Company is contractually obliged to pay to the Note holders any amounts received from mortgage customers for the shared appreciation.
+A corresponding embedded derivative liability has therefore been recognised in the balance sheet within Financial liabilities designated at fair value through profit or loss.
+See note 17.

-10. Deferred tax asset
+11. Deferred tax liability